yannisalexiou/icsd-scraper/README.md

 # icsd-scraper

-A Node.js package that scrap the ICSD site and retrieve informations about courses and professors.
+A Node.js package that scraps the ICSD site and retrieve informations about courses and professors.
 This package is very useful for thesis work or other academic projects.

 ## Usage